edeno/Prospectus-Presentation/src/presentation.md

 . . .

 > "Each of the objects and events we encounter in the environment affords a range of possible actions in response to it.
-The appropriate response varies as a function of the task"
+The **appropriate response** varies as a function of the **task**"
 --- Rogers & Monsell (1995)

 # Rule / Task Set / Context